Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - sordid: dirty and unpleasant.
 - grudgingly: refusingly.

-- confound: to confuse/surprise someone, so that they're unable to explain/deal with a situation.
-(Second meaning related to science.)
+- confound/confounding: to confuse/surprise someone, so that they're unable to explain/deal with a situation.
+(Def 2: to affect the result of a scientific experiment in a way that makes it less clear that one thing causes another).
 - irrevocably: in a way that's impossible to change.
 (Writer think this means unable to reverse to the original.)
 - uncanny: strange or mysterious, often in a way that's slightly frightening.
 - revere: to very much respect/admire someone/something.